MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

 where $d=\frac{\alpha(\theta_s-\theta_r)}{K_s}$, $\lambda_k=\frac{k\pi}{c}$, $\gamma=\frac{\lambda_k^2+\beta^2}{c}$ and $\beta=\sqrt{\frac{\alpha^2}{4}+(\frac{\pi}{a})^2+(\frac{\pi}{b})^2}$.

-The infinite series in Equation \eqref{eqn_3dsolution} is convergent by alternating series test, and we consider only the first $1000$ terms of this series.
+The infinite series in Equation \eqref{eqn_3dsolution} is convergent by the alternating series test, and we consider the first $1,000$ terms of this series.
 Note from Equation \eqref{eqn_3dsolution} that the analytical solution depends only on the saturated ($\theta_s$) and residual soil moisture content ($\theta_s$).
-And the Mualem-van Genuchten correlation \cite{Mualem1976,vanGenuchten1980} tabulated in Table \ref{table_hcfwrc} was used for the water retention curve $\theta(\psi)$.
+The Mualem-van Genuchten correlation \citep{Mualem1976,vanGenuchten1980} tabulated in Table \ref{table_hcfwrc} was used for the water retention curve $\theta(\psi)$.
 The constants and parameters used in this case study are listed in Table \ref{table_3dparameters}.

-Our goal is to compare the accuracy of our DRW algorithm with GRW solvers using this analytical solution as the benchmark.
-To the best of our knowledge, there exists no GRW solver for 3-D Richards equation in the literature.
-Thus, we develop our own 3-D GRW-based solver in house to allow for comparison.
-We obtain 1,734 original reference solutions using the in-house developed 3-D GRW solver \cite{suciu2021global} that implements the standard linearization scheme with the optimal static linearization parameter of 0.5.
-Then, data augmentation is applied by introducing Gaussian noise, resulting in a total of 8,820 data points (which include the original reference solutions) for neural network training.
-For both GRW and DRW algorithms, we set the tolerance to be $10^{-9}$, which can be achieved in less than 500 iterations for each time step.
+Our goal is to compare the accuracy of our MP-FVM algorithm with FVM solvers using this analytical solution as the benchmark.
+We use our own in-house 3-D FVM solver, which implements the static fixed-point iteration scheme of the FVM-discretized 3-D Richards equation, to obtain $1,734$ original reference solutions using a coarse grid of $\Delta x=\Delta y=\Delta z=0.4$ m under two fixed-point parameters $\tau=1$ and $2$ and five total iteration counts $S = 100,\, 200,\,\dots,\,500$, while excluding any NaN values.
+Then, data augmentation is applied by introducing Gaussian noise, resulting in a total of $8,820$ data points (which include the original reference solutions) for neural network training.
+For both FVM and MP-FVM algorithms, we set the tolerance to $1 \times 10^{-9}$, which can be achieved in less than $500$ iterations for each time step.